Starship Invasions: Plot

-The plot concerns the black-clad Legion of the Winged Serpent, a rogue group of human-like telepathic aliens led by Captain Rameses (Christopher Lee).
-The Legion's home planet Alpha in the Orion constellation is about to be destroyed in the imminent supernova of its star, and Rameses is leading a small force of flying saucers to Earth to examine its suitability for their race.
-Performing several alien abductions, they discover they are descendants of transplanted humans, and thus the Earth is perfect for them.
-They cover their tracks using a device that causes the abductees to commit suicide after a short time.
-They plan to take over after using a larger version of the device so that everyone on Earth will kill themselves.
+The plot concerns the black-clad Legion of the Winged Serpent, a rogue group of human-like telepathic aliens led by Captain Rameses.
+The Legion's home planet Alpha in the Orion constellation is about to be destroyed in the imminent supernova of its star.
+Rameses is leading a small force of flying saucers to Earth to examine its suitability for their race.
+Performing several alien abductions, they discover they are descendants of transplanted humans, and the Earth is perfect for them.
+They cover their tracks using a device that causes the abductees to commit suicide.
+They plan to use a larger version of the device so that everyone on Earth will kill themselves so the Alphans can take over.

 Opposing any attempt to interfere with less-developed planets is the Intergalactic League of Races, a highly advanced group of bald, big-headed aliens from Zeta Reticuli.
-The League operates an observation base on Earth in the form of a pyramid hidden beneath the ocean.
-Rameses lands at the base, pretending to be a friendly researcher, and the League reminds him that under the Galactic Treaty he is to have no contact with humans.
-While taking a tour of the base, he is disturbed to see a television broadcast featuring human UFO expert and astronomer Professor Allan Duncan (Robert Vaughn) discussing Rameses' abductions.
+The League operates a base on Earth in a pyramid hidden beneath the ocean.
+Rameses lands at the base pretending to be a friendly researcher, and the League reminds him that under the Galactic Treaty he is to have no contact with humans.
+While taking a tour of the base he is disturbed to see a television broadcast featuring human UFO expert and astronomer Professor Allan Duncan discussing Rameses' abductions.
 He laughs it off and indulges in the local entertainment.

 Rameses' crew sabotages one of the League's three saucers, which is later shot down when approaching a United States Army base.
 The League sends its two remaining saucers to investigate.
 When they leave, Rameses and his crew kill everyone left in the base and destroy their robots.
-One of the League saucers manages to return to the base, but its crew is killed in a shootout.
-Rameses sends his ship to attack the remaining League saucer, but it loses the battle and is destroyed.
-Rameses then calls in reinforcements, hiding behind the Moon, to hunt down the surviving League ship.
-Rameses also deploys the "extermination device", the orbiting, global-scale version of the suicide device.
+One of the League saucers returns to the base and attempts to regain control, but its crew is killed in a shootout.
+Rameses sends his ship to attack the remaining League saucer, but it loses the battle and the Serpent ship is destroyed.
+Rameses calls in reinforcements who have been hiding behind the Moon, ordering them to hunt down the surviving League ship.
+Rameses also deploys the "extermination device".
 The United States armed forces discover it in orbit, but are powerless to prevent the ensuing suicide epidemic.